Rafael Brito

-Rafael Alexandre de Sousa Gancho de Brito (born 19 January 2002) is a Portuguese professional footballer who plays as a defensive midfielder for Primeira Liga club Casa Pia.
+Rafael Alexandre de Sousa Gancho de Brito (born 19 January 2002) is a Portuguese professional footballer who plays as a defensive midfielder for Liga I club Oțelul Galați.

 Football career

 Born in Almada, Brito made his professional debut with Benfica B in a 2–1 win over Estoril Praia in LigaPro on 11 August 2019.

 On 29 June 2022, Benfica sent Brito on a season-long loan to Primeira Liga side Marítimo.

-On 1 July 2023, Benfica announced the permanent transfer of Brito to Primeira Liga side Casa Pia, while maintaining 50% of the player's economic rights.
+On 1 July 2023, Benfica announced the permanent transfer of Brito to Primeira Liga side Casa Pia, while retaining a 50% share of the player's economic rights.